wp-statistics/wp-statistics/readme.txt

 * Added: Three new schedule options for statistical reports; weekly, bi-weekly and every 4 weeks.
 * Fixed: Some country codes not displaying in the "Top Countries" overview widget/page.
 * Fixed: Export filename contained a colon, which is not a valid character.
+* Fixed: In some cases purging data in the optimization page would succeed but the UI would "re-activate".
 * Updated: All charts now use jqPlot instead of HighCharts so we are now fully GPL compliant.
 * Updated: "Top Referring Sites" on the overview page now only displays if there are entries to be displayed.
 * Updated: "Latest Search Words" on the overview page now only displays if there are entries to be displayed.